THE STORY SO FAR

 The grant was spent on setting up this website, holding workshops, buying materials and engaging the services of local textile artists as tutors and advisors.

 It has been a great success, and no less than four quilted wall hangings have been completed on time.
 The two large ones, Quilt A and Quilt B each have 12 panels made by individuals.
-Two smaller ones were created by two local church groups from the local parish church of St Mary and St Michael and the new congregation of Christchurch Trumpington
+These will be on display in the Clay Farm Centre.
+Two smaller ones were created by two local church groups from the local parish church of St Mary and St Michael and the new congregation of Christchurch Trumpington These are on display in the two churches.

 The first quilt was put together at a sashing workshop by the Stitchers themselves.
 They have all been beautifully completed by Valerie and John at Daisy May, using quilting motifs, including bricks and a crane, specially created for the Stitch in Time project.
 Click here for more details of how the quilts were made